Permafrost/TundraTN/SERVICES.md

 ### tundra.tn.document.type:get

 Returns the Trading Networks document type associated with the given ID or name as an `IData` document.

 Use this service in preference to `WmTN/wm.tn.doctype:view`, as the WmTN service returns an object of type `com.wm.app.tn.doc.BizDocType` which, despite looking like one, is not a normal `IData` document and therefore causes problems in Flow services.
 For example, you cannot branch on fields in the `com.wm.app.tn.doc.BizDocType` document.

 Also, unlike `WmTN/wm.tn.doctype:view`, this service does not throw an exception if the document type does not exist.

 #### Inputs:

-* `$id` is an optional internal ID that identifies the Trading Networks document type to be returned.
-If both `$id` and `$name` are specified, `$id` takes precedence.
+* `$document.type.id` is an optional internal ID that identifies the Trading Networks document type to be returned.
+If both `$document.type.id` and `$document.type.name` are specified, `$document.type.id` takes precedence.
-* `$name` is an optional Trading Networks document type name that identifies the document type to be returned.
-If both `$id` and `$name` are specified, `$id` takes precedence.
+* `$document.type.name` is an optional Trading Networks document type name that identifies the document type to be returned.
+If both `$document.type.id` and `$document.type.name` are specified, `$document.type.id` takes precedence.

 #### Outputs:

-* `$type` is the Trading Networks document type identified by either `$id` or `$name`, returned as an `IData` document with the `WmTN/wm.tn.rec:BizDocType` structure.
-If no document type exists with the given `$id` or `$name`, nothing will be returned by this service, nor will an exception be thrown.
+* `$document.type` is the Trading Networks document type identified by either `$document.type.id` or `$document.type.name`, returned as an `IData` document with the `WmTN/wm.tn.rec:BizDocType` structure.
+  If no document type exists with the given `$document.type.id` or `$document.type.name`, nothing will be returned by this service, nor will an exception be thrown.

 ---

 ### tundra.tn.document.type:normalize

 Returns the given Trading Networks document type.
 When the given type is a subset (only the `TypeID` is required), the full type will be returned.

 #### Inputs:

-* `$type` is the Trading Networks document type to be normalized, and can be specified as a subset containing at least the `TypeID` field.
+* `$document.type` is the Trading Networks document type to be normalized, and can be specified as a subset containing at least the `TypeID` field.

 #### Outputs:

-* `$type` is the normalized full Trading Networks document type.
+* `$document.type` is the normalized full Trading Networks document type.

 ---